Huntington Beach, California: Surfing

 Huntington Beach is the site of the world surfing championships, held annually in the summer.
-The city is often referred to as "Surf City" because of this high-profile event, its history and culture of surfing.
-It is often called the "Surfing Capital of the World", not for the height of the waves, but rather for the consistent quality of surf.
+The city is often referred to as "Surf City" and the "Surfing Capital of the World".
+In 1914, George Freeth was the first person to surf in Huntington Beach.
+Duke Kahanamoku started surfing in Huntington Beach in 1925 and helped popularize the sport.
+The first surfboard shop, located underneath the Huntington Beach Pier, opened in 1956.